msampathkumar/datadriven/Project Submission Experiment.md

 __Area, Population(2002, 2012):__

-Online, when we are searching for geographical information about Tanzania, we found a [source](https://www.citypopulation.de/Tanzania-Cities.html) for population and Districts in Tanzania.
+On-line, when we are searching for geographical information about Tanzania, we found a [source](https://www.citypopulation.de/Tanzania-Cities.html) for population and Districts in Tanzania.
 So, based on the `region` column we were able to add few additional features like `Area`,`population_2002` - Population of 2002 and Population of 2012 as `population_2012`.
 As Area and Population stats, generally effect City and State Water Consumption, so we have added these features.